BedroomDogs/BedroomDogs/README.md

 To be able to run **BedroomDogs** from source, you'll need to setup your workspace.
 Follow the [Contributor Quick Start Guide](https://github.com/MovingBlocks/Terasology/wiki/Contributor-Quick-Start).

-> :warning: _Note, that a Terasology workspace is a **multi-repo workspace**._
+> :warning: _Note, that a BedroomDogs workspace is a **multi-repo workspace**._

-While your workspace itself is a clone of [MovingBlocks/Terasology](https://github.com/MovingBlocks/Terasology), every subdirectory in your workspace directory `./modules/` is a clone of a [Terasology module repo](https://github.com/Terasology).
+While your workspace itself is a clone of [MovingCrimes/BedroomDogs](https://github.com/MovingCrimes/BedroomDogs), every subdirectory in your workspace directory `./modules/` is a clone of a [BedroomDogs module repo](https://github.com/BedroomDogs).

 Accordingly, if you want to contribute to modules, you'll need to navigate into the respective subdirectory and work with Git from in there.
-Any Git commands executed in your workspace root will target [MovingBlocks/Terasology](https://github.com/MovingBlocks/Terasology).
+Any Git commands executed in your workspace root will target [MovingCrimes/BedroomDogs](https://github.com/MovingCrimes/BedroomDogs).

-For more information, see our wiki entry on [Understanding Terasology's Git Setup](https://github.com/MovingBlocks/Terasology/wiki/Developing-Modules#understanding-terasologys-git-setup).
+For more information, see our wiki entry on [Understanding Terasology's Git Setup](https://github.com/MovingCrimes/BedroomDogs/wiki/Developing-Modules#understanding-bedroomdogsys-git-setup).

 ### Contributing